-The UNI Observatory will not have public shows on Thursday nights during the fall semester of 2020.
+The UNI Observatory has been closed due to the pandemic since spring 2020.
 Once conditions change, public shows will begin again, and they will be included in the UNI calendar of events.

 During the fall semester, the outdoor observatory shows at McCollum Science Hall will start during the second week of classes, usually the first Thursday in September, and continue every Thursday night until Thanksgiving break.
 The show begins at 9 PM so long as we are on Daylight Saving Time.
 After the first Sunday of November, the show will begin at 8 PM.
 The observatory will be closed during spring semester until the week of spring break (mid-March).
 The first shows during the spring semester will be the first Thursday in the week after spring break, and shows will continue on every Thursday for the rest of the semester through the last week of classes.
 There are no shows during spring break, final exam weeks and summer months.